 YouTube has many renditions of “Lift Every Voice…” Many performers do something special with it.
 Ray Charles, the greatest piano player ever —backed by the Raelettes in pastel gospel gowns on the Dick Cavett show in 1972— modifies the words and jazzes it up, dropping the second verse.

 The ‘Star-Spangled Banner’ was first played at a baseball game in 1918, when US Americans were fighting in World War I and there was such patriotic fervor that Gene Debs, the antiwar Socialist who got a million votes for President in 1916, was imprisoned for sedition.
 The hideous ballad was performed during the seventh-inning stretch of a World Series game between the Cubs and the Red Sox in Chicago.
 Fans loved it so much that the team made it a regular feature and ticket sales went up.
-Source: Stephen Colbert.
 Herbert Hoover designated it “the national anthem” in 1931.

 The singing of “God Bless America” during the 7th inning stretch at baseball games was introduced in response to patriotic/religious fervor following the attacks on the World Trade Center and the Pentagon on September 11, 2001.

-The waves of fervor may subside a bit as the years ago by, but the nauseating rituals never get retired.
+The waves of fervor may subside a bit as the years ago by, but the pseudo-patriotic rituals never get retired.
+Sad.